doctorfree/Asciiville/btop/README.md

 gmake
 ```

-Note that GNU make (`gmake`) is recommended but not required for OSX but it is required on FreeBSD.
+Note that GNU make (`gmake`) is recommended but not required for macOS/OSX but it is required on FreeBSD.

 ##### 6 October 2021

-OsX development have been started by [@joske](https://github.com/joske), big thanks :)
+macOS development have been started by [@joske](https://github.com/joske), big thanks :)
 See branch [OSX](https://github.com/aristocratos/btop/tree/OSX) for current progress.

 ##### 18 September 2021